SHAREHOLDER NOTICE: Halper Sadeh LLP Investigates HMHC, TGNA, MTOR, PBLA

 NEW YORK, Feb.
-22, 2022 /PRNewswire/ -- Halper Sadeh LLP, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:
+23, 2022 (GLOBE NEWSWIRE) -- Halper Sadeh LLP, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:

-Meritor, Inc. (NYSE: MTOR)'s sale to Cummins Inc. for $36.50 per share in cash.
+Meritor, Inc. (: MTOR)’s sale to Cummins Inc. for $36.50 per share in cash.
 If you are a Meritor shareholder, click here to learn more about your rights and options.

-Panbela Therapeutics, Inc. (NASDAQ: PBLA)'s merger with Cancer Prevention Pharmaceuticals, Inc. If you are a Panbela shareholder, click here to learn more about your rights and options.
+Panbela Therapeutics, Inc. ( PBLA)’s merger with Cancer Prevention Pharmaceuticals, Inc. If you are a Panbela shareholder, click here to learn more about your rights and options.

 Halper Sadeh LLP may seek increased consideration for shareholders, additional disclosures and information concerning the proposed transaction, or other relief and benefits on behalf of shareholders.